LazyTuba/completion-tracker/README.md

-The 'coll' (collect) trackType is similar to the 'count' trackType with the additional feature that it 'collects' the posted objects as an array that can be retrieved upon completion.
+The 'coll' (collect) trackType is similar to the 'count' trackType with the additional feature that it 'collects' the posted objects as an array which can be retrieved upon completion.

 Like the 'count' trackType, when tracking with a 'coll' trackType, we must include 'opts' property with 'reqd' property.